starlane-io/starlane/docs/content/roadmap.md

 * FIX: return proper HttpResponse headers
 * FIX: some issues with router cause it to crash
 * improvement of router configuration to make it look more like bind configuration

-* Mechtron Bind Improvements:
-  - addition of Directive block to pipelines
-  - add/remove header directives
-  - regex directive
-  - directive block is 'templatized' and can be run through a templating engine when a message is received
-  - filter pipeline--ability to filter a port or http request through another Mechtron to make any custom modifications to the request

 ### REMOTE SERIALIZATION & API version: 0.5.0 [backlog]
 * create a serialization for accessing resources remotely